Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Linux: Add "-DBUILD\_32\_BIT\_ETA=ON" to the cmake build

-Windows: Do not add "Win64" to the "VisualStudioVersion".
+Windows: Do not add "Win64" or "-A x64" to the "VisualStudioVersion".
 Example, When specifying, "Visual Studio 14 2015", for a 64-bit build it would be "Visual Studio 14 2015 Win64".
 For a 32-bit build, it would be "Visual Studio 14 2015"

-Starting with ESDK1.3.1, DACS and ANSI libraries are available for 32-bits in the BinaryPack.
+NOTE: Starting with SDK version 1.3.1, DACS libraries are available for 32-bits in the BinaryPack.
+NOTE: DACS libraries provided in BinaryPack for VS 2017 and VS2019 are copied from VS 2015 as these builds are not currently available.

 # Obtaining the Refinitiv Field Dictionaries